nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 * Adding and Interfaces to a Device
 * Adding VLANs and Understanding VLAN Groups
 * Understanding IP Address Management (IPAM) in Nautobot
+* How to navigate to the object you are interested in
+* How to use the Search Bar to find the object you are interested in

 ## Requirements

 1. A functional Nautobot installation
 2. Administrative rights in the Nautobot Web UI